Tirthraj-Raval/Brawler-Fighters/README.md

 ### Contribution Info
 I am planning to add levels to this game so if some one can help me get good sprite sheets then it would be of great help.

+### Note
+You might need to change paths in the imports because the paths are not dynamic.